 Assessing Your Policy’s TPD Definition

-Before making a TPD claim, it’s crucial to understand the TPD definition in your insurance policy, as it determines your eligibility for a payout.
+Before making a TPD claim, it’s crucial to understand the TPD definition in your insurance policy, as it determines your eligibility for a disability payout.
 The TPD definition varies among policies, with some covering you if you can’t return to your pre-injury occupation, while others apply if you can’t perform any kind of work.
 Recognising these differences will help you create the necessary supporting information and evidence to support your claim.

 Reasonable Retraining

 The reasonable retaining clause states that even if you receive reasonable retraining that takes your disability into account, you still won’t be able to return to work.
 For this reason, insurance companies will ask for detailed information about your current job description, work history, and past vocational training.
-Knowing how this works is another factor in having a winning outcome.

 How Hard is it to Prove TPD?

-The Super TPD Claim Process
+Super TPD Claim Process

-Consult With a TPD Lawyer
+1. Consult With a TPD Lawyer

 - Locating old superannuation funds & insurance policies

-- Checking for TPD insurance coverage
+- Checking for TPD coverage

 - Negotiating settlements with large insurers